 From the Certified Planner Board of Standards: “Most people think all financial planners are ‘certified,’ but this isn’t true.
 Just about anyone can use the title ‘financial planner.’
 CFP Board benefits the public by independently certifying financial planners.
 Although CFP Board does not guarantee their work, CFP® professionals have met rigorous qualifications for financial planning.
 Only those who have fulfilled CFP Board’s rigorous requirements can call themselves a CFP® professional.”

 “As part of their certification, CFP® professionals commit to high ethical standards.
 Moreover, a CFP® professional must acquire several years of experience related to delivering financial planning services to clients and pass the comprehensive CFP® Certification Exam before they can call themselves a CFP® professional.”

-No. We will have you endorse a letter of intent to set expectations for your financial coaching, but there is no binding agreement or contract.
+No. We will have you endorse a letter of intent to set expectations for your financial coaching engagement, but there is no binding agreement or contract.
 We do not charge for our services, and there is no obligation to complete your coaching engagement (though we highly encourage it).

-No. We have nothing to sell, including cheesy merchandise.
-We do not charge for our financial coaching services, which includes a free guidebook (a $20 value).
+No. We have nothing to sell.
+We do not charge for our financial coaching services.
 There is no catch and no gimmick.
 We are passionate about helping widows and widowers after the loss of a beloved spouse.

 We help both widows and widowers.
 Losing a spouse and contending with all the practical matters is no different – no easier – for men than it is for women.
 It’s all new, overwhelming, and men can make the same bad decisions without professional help as can women.